 Penn COVID-19 Response: Visit the PennCares webpages to review current policies and statistics.
 REU students would be expected to follow all relevant campus protocols.

 Stipend: $5500 (before taxes, 9 AM – 5 PM full-time participation for the duration of the program is expected)

 For the second letter, letter writers can be from other institutions and/or hold positions outside of academia.
 For example, if you did an internship at a company or summer research at another school that would be relevant to your REU application, you can include your supervisor as one of your letter writers.
-Unless you are a Freshman, a high school teacher should not submit your second letter.
+Unless you are a 1st year college student, a high school teacher should not submit your second letter.

-Application Deadline: February 15, 2018 (applicants will be notified of the status of their application by April 1, 2018)
+Application Deadline: 11:59 pm ET on February 1, 2022 (applicants will be notified of the status of their application by April 30, 2022).